RaviTriv/Neural-Network/README.md

 It is evident that a straight line cannot be drawn to seperate `(1,0),(0,1)` on one side and `(0,0),(1,1)` on another.

+Using linear regression for this type of problem won't cut it.
+Instead, we can utilize a neural network to model complex relationships.

 ## How does this work?
+With the use of `activation functions` we can introduce `non-linearity` into our neural networ to do this.

 ### Initialization
 We begin by initializing neuron weights to a random value.
 This is important for gradient descent (more about this later).
 This process is often referred to as breaking the symmetry.